leclerc-leo/leclerc-leo/README.md

 Hi i'm Léo LECLERC,
 I live in France.

-I'm a Third Year Student at Polytech Nantes.
+I'm a Fourth Year Student at Polytech Nantes.
-I works with:
-  - Javascript, on personal projets as discord bots
-  - Python, on school projects

-If you need to contact me on Discord: Leo#4265
+If you need to contact me on Discord: l.dev